 6. Buff off the polish residue with a clean microfibre cloth.

 Although polishing your car by hand requires more physical effort, it’s much easier to do and you are less likely to cause any damage to the paint.
-Incorrect use of a machine can cause further defects such as increased swirls and marring marks.
+Incorrect use of a polishing machine can cause further defects such as increased swirls and marring marks.

 Protecting The Car

-After you have polished your car, it’s recommended that you apply a car wax, which adds a layer of protection to the paint and also increases its shine.
+After you have polished your car, it’s recommended that you apply a car wax, which adds a layer of protection to the paint and further increases its shine.
 Most waxes can also be applied by hand or machine and last up to 2 to 3 months.
 If you require even further protection, you may even opt for a car paint sealant or a ceramic coating.